notAperson535/OneClick-macOS-Simple-KVM/windows-install.md

 ```
 And run `./setup.sh` to finish the setup and run the macOS VM!

-If you are using Windows 10, once setup.sh finsishes , press ctrl+c and run `sudo ./headless.sh` instead of `sudo ./basic.sh`.
+Once setup.sh finsishes , press ctrl+c and run `sudo ./headless.sh`.
 Once this is done, download VNC Viewer, [here](https://www.realvnc.com/en/connect/download/viewer/), then type `localhost:5900` into the top to connect to the vm using vnc.

-Whenever you want to load up the machine again, run `sudo ./basic.sh` or `./headless.sh`, depending on your usage, NOT `./setup.sh`.
+Whenever you want to load up the machine again, run `./headless.sh`, NOT `./setup.sh`.

 ## You're done!

-If the mouse is not aligned properly, edit the basic.sh file and change `-usb -device usb-kbd -device usb-tablet \` to `-usb -device usb-kbd -device usb-mouse \` or the other way around

 Never close the terminal when the QEMU window is open

 To fine-tune the system and improve performance, look in the `docs` folder for more information on [adding memory](docs/guide-performance.md), setting up [bridged networking](docs/guide-networking.md)(probably does not work and is not needed), adding [passthrough hardware (for GPUs)](docs/guide-passthrough.md)(this doesn't work on WSL2 yet), tweaking [screen resolution](docs/guide-screen-resolution.md), and enabling sound features.

 ## Troubleshooting

-### Terminal Doesn't Respond

-If the terminal stops responding when you run `sudo ./basic.sh`, you have two options, but Windows 10 users can only use the first option

-#### Option 1

-Run `sudo ./headless.sh` instead of `sudo ./basic.sh`.
-Once this is done, download VNC Viewer, [here](https://www.realvnc.com/en/connect/download/viewer/), then type `localhost:5900` into the top to connect to the vm using vnc.

-#### Option 2

-Uninstall Ubuntu by going to the app in settings and selecting uninstall.
-Once that is done, go to the Microsoft Store, search Ubuntu, and install it.
-Once the installation is done, open it, make a new username and password, and repeat the steps in Step 3, but instead of running `./setup.sh` run `sudo ./basic.sh`

-Do this every time this happens

 ### cat /sys/module/kvm_intel/parameters/nested returns `N`, but KVM-OK Returns `KVM acceleration can be used`